 The fragrant is one of those more rare varieties of black trumpet mushroom.
 What it is exactly is up for debate a bit though.
 From my experience hunting in the Midwest, what people call “fragrants” could be one of two different species depending on what they’ve picked, either craterellus cinereus variation multiplex or craterellus foetidus.

 This is part of the confusion that arises with using common names to describe things as opposed to the exact Latin name, if we just say we found some “fragrants” it doesn’t tell us exactly the mushroom we picked.
-If we use the Latin name, we know exactly what they are, this is easier said than done though.
+If we use the Latin name, we know exactly what they are, but that’s easier said than done.

 - Grows clustered like black trumpets